quinlan-lab/pathoscore/README.md

 Annotate
 --------

-Annotate a vcf with some scores (which can be bed or vcf)
+Annotate a vcf with some scores (which can be bed or vcf).
+Note that this tool is a simple wrapper around [vcfanno](https://github.com/brentp/vcfanno) so a user can instead use to run vcfanno directly.

 ```
 python pathoscore.py annotate \